zee-ahmed/vault/website/source/docs/config/index.html.md

   * `service` (optional) - The name of the service to register with Consul.
     Defaults to "vault".

+  * `service_tags` (optional) - Comma separated list of tags that are to be applied to the service that gets registered with Consul.

   * `token` (optional) - An access token to use to write data to Consul.

-  * `max_parallel` (optional) - The maximum number of concurrent connections to Consul.
+  * `max_parallel` (optional) - The maximum number of concurrent requests to Consul.
-    Defaults to "128".
+    Defaults to `"128"`.

   * `tls_skip_verify` (optional) - If non-empty, then TLS host verification will be disabled for Consul communication.
 Defaults to false.

+  * `tls_min_version` (optional) - Minimum TLS version to use.
+Accepted values are 'tls10', 'tls11' or 'tls12'.
+Defaults to 'tls12'.

 The following settings should be set according to your [Consul encryption settings](https://www.consul.io/docs/agent/encryption.html):